Apple Music: Features

-When a song is playing, a "Now Playing" bar appears above the bottom navigation bar.
-When viewed, the Now Playing section allows users to add a song to their library, download it to their device, and like or dislike the song to improve suggestions on the "Home" tab.
-Other functions of the "Now Playing" section include the ability to control what music plays next and put songs on shuffle or repeat.
-Additionally, users can view live lyrics of the song they are listening to through the now playing card, which displays the song's lyrics live in sync with the time while it plays to the user.
+Apple Music subscribers can create a profile to share their music with friends and follow other users to view the music they are listening to on a regular basis.
+Apple Music's use of iCloud, which matches a users' songs to those found on the service, allows users to combine their iTunes music library with their Apple Music library and listen to their music all in one place.

-Each artist page includes a profile banner and a "Play" button which automatically creates a radio station based on the artist.
-Artist pages also include sections for their featured releases, albums, singles, top songs, and background information.
-Apple Music users can create their own profile on the service, thus allowing them to follow other users and see what music their followers are listening to.
+In 2018, with the release of iOS 12, Apple Music added the ability to search for a song by its lyrics.

-Users also have the ability to view their most played songs, artists, and albums of the entire year through a feature called Apple Music Replay, accessible on the "Listen Now" tab.
+Users also have the ability to view their most played songs, artists, and albums of the entire year through a feature called Apple Music replay.
 This feature tracks listening times down to the minute giving users accurate information on how much they may have listened to a specific song, artist, or album.
-The feature also tells the user specific genres that they listened to throughout the year, placing them in order from most listened-to to least listened-to.
+The feature also tells the user specific genres that they listened to throughout the year, placing them in order from most listened-to least listened-to.
 Apple Music Replay also provides an interactive system where it plays a generated animation that recaps what the user's activity was like over the past year, along with a milestone section that shows specific goals they reached.